Learning: E-learning and augmented learning

 Electronic learning or e-learning is computer-enhanced learning.
 A specific and always more diffused e-learning is mobile learning (m-learning), which uses different mobile telecommunication equipment, such as cellular phones.

-When a learner interacts with the e-learning environment, it's called augmented learning.
+When a learner interacts with the e-learning environment, it is called augmented learning.
 By adapting to the needs of individuals, the context-driven instruction can be dynamically tailored to the learner's natural environment.
 Augmented digital content may include text, images, video, audio (music and voice).
 By personalizing instruction, augmented learning has been shown to improve learning performance for a lifetime.
 See also minimally invasive education.

 Moore (1989) purported that three core types of interaction are necessary for quality, effective online learning: